-Central administration failed to think about special needs housing from the beginning, and now it’s inventing programs over programs and qualification rules over more rules.
+The agencies responsible failed to account for special needs housing from their outset, and now they are inventing programs over programs and qualification rules over more rules.
 That’s because most households with at least one person with a disability can’t afford to go the “normal” route in order to buy an affordable property.
-And many rent.
-I can imagine why.
-A loan would feel like carrying one more disability.
-As if their own disability wasn’t limiting enough and stealing from the joy of living, a loan would feel like a straitjacket over them.
-People with special needs are way underserved in this country we like to call “the richest in the World.”
+With this being the case, is it any wonder so many rent?

-But no, banks take home all the earnings.
+But no, banks take home all the earnings, giving no heed to the plight of those who require special needs housing.
 They are the pulse of the economy and alter the S&P 500 index, so they can’t mess it up by getting involved in “small” social projects.
-“Earn more and care less” is their guiding adage.
+“Earn more and care less” is their guiding principle.

-In the meantime, down here, in the real world, families with special needs members who want to own a house must go the traditional way, with a 25- or 30-year mortgage.
+In the meantime, down here, in the real world, families with special needs members who need to seek special needs housing must go the traditional way, with a 25- or 30-year mortgage.
 Or rent.
-But banks, as the largest providers of mortgages, get involved neither in the lives of young people living with a disability nor in the lives of older disabled people.
+But banks, as the largest providers of mortgages, refuse to get involved in the lives of young people living with a disability as they do in the lives of older disabled people.
 Where is the love?
-Where are the dreams? …the dreams with a deadline?
+Where are the dreams?
+Or are these simply dreams with a deadline?

 How to Find Housing for People with Special Needs